vu-sa/ataskaita2023/ataskaita-2023/src/en/kokybiskos-studijos/vu.md

 ### VU General University Studies (GUS) Commission

-*Student representatives -- Augustė Grakavinaitė, Klėja Merčaitytė*
+*Student representatives –gustė Grakavinaitė, Klėja Merčaitytė*

 The GUS Commission is responsible for the implementation of the GUS concept at the University, monitors the implementation of GUS subjects